 So, whereas the Canadian bookmakers are only allowed to offer accumulator bets on sporting events, those that located offshore aren’t affected by these rules.
 This is perhaps the reason why most Canadians seem to opt for the international bookmakers as it is much easier to bet with them and get enhanced odds.
 They can also place accumulator bets without breaking the law.

-It’s worth noting that this isn’t the first time the bill has been tables in parliament.
+It’s worth noting that this isn’t the first time the bill has been tabled in parliament.
 In 2012, the C-290 Safe and Regulated Sports Betting act managed to pass the lower House of Commons but was shot down at the Senate.
 And thanks to how the Canadian parliament works, this bill won’t be able to be able to find its way to parliament until earliest October 2019 when the next federal election will be held.
 This means that Canadian sports betting fans will have to stick to single sports bets until then.

 Banks, more especially those that have strong ties to the US, are edgy about the US laws especially when conducting financial transactions with online casino platforms.
 This has given rise to a situation where some of the legal Canadian deposit options have been blocked by some of these banks.
 It also led to Skrill – a popular eWallet across multiple bookmakers and online casinos – suspending all its services in Canada.